 Despite being small, the sound-produced quality and performance are not compromised.

 The S8 subwoofer is high-quality.
 Its components are made using premium materials.
 It produces excellent sound, whether you are listening to music or watching movies.

 You can also see the S8’s outstanding qualities by turning up the volume.
 The sub must be pushed hard before you notice any distortion.
-It also features amazing adjustability functions that allow you to create a real bass-shaking experience if you prefer that way of listening.
+It also allows you to create a real bass-shaking experience if you prefer that way of listening.

 The S8 is a great value at a price of less than $1,000 and is widely considered to be the best option in this price range.

 This is a common feature of Audioengine powered speakers or surround sound AV receiver that is often overlooked.
 This engineering is well-suited to the S8’s downward-facing woofer, front-facing ports and allows it to make efficient use of its size.
 The S8’s small size allows it to be easily tucked away without sacrificing performance.